Alex Pettyfer

-Alexander Richard Pettyfer (born 10 April 1990) is a British actor and model.
+Alexander Richard Pettyfer (born 10 April 1990) is an English actor and model.
 He appeared in school plays and on television before being cast as Alex Rider, the main character in the 2006 film version of Stormbreaker.
 Pettyfer was nominated for a Young Artist Award and an Empire Award for his role.

 Pettyfer has been seen as a model in several advertising campaigns for Burberry and has starred in a number of other films, including I Am Number Four, Beastly, and Magic Mike.
 He starred as Brody in the Netflix science fiction miniseries The I-Land.

 Early life

-Pettyfer was born in Stevenage, Hertfordshire, England, the son of Lee Robinson, an actress and Richard Pettyfer, an actor.
-Both parents met while performing in London's West End in West Side Story, Cats and Miss Saigon.
+Pettyfer was born in Stevenage, Hertfordshire, England, the son of Lee Robinson and Richard Pettyfer, both actors.
+His parents met while performing in London's West End in West Side Story, Cats and Miss Saigon.
 He has a younger half-brother, James Ireland from his mother's remarriage to Michael J. Ireland, a retired builder and property developer.

 Pettyfer was brought up in Esher and then Windsor, Berkshire and began his career initially being managed by his mother as a young fashion model at the age of seven, for Gap, after meeting Ralph Lauren in a toy store in New York.
 He also did advertisements for some yogurt brands.
 His first commercial was at age six.

 As a schoolboy, he performed in plays, including in the role of Willy Wonka in a production of Charlie and the Chocolate Factory, Jack in his school play "Jack and the Beanstalk" and Robin Hood in the adaptation of The Adventures of Robin Hood (1938).
 Pettyfer was educated at two junior independent schools: The Mall School, a small school in Twickenham, followed by the Lambrook Haileybury school in Winkfield, Berkshire.
 He subsequently attended two other independent boarding schools: Millfield School in Street, Somerset and Shiplake College near Henley-on-Thames in Oxfordshire.
 Before his GCSEs, he left Shiplake College to attend the independent Sylvia Young Theatre School in London.